viperproject/prusti-dev/doc/dev-guide/src/encoding/types.md

 # Types

 This section describes how Rust types are encoded into Viper.

+TODO: snapshots

 ## Primitive types